How to Make Homeschool Field Trips Meaningful and Educational

 But first: Where can you find the field trips?

-Inside every monthly book includes its own field trip — found near the beginning of the book.
+Inside every monthly book, you’ll find a field trip near the beginning of the book.
+Each level includes eight books, which means eight field trips per level.

-Also because our community of homeschool families asked for an easier, on-the-go option, in your Bonus Book Section, there is a single downloadable PDF that gathers all the trips from your level into one convenient book.
+Because our homeschool community asked for an easier, on-the-go option, you’ll also find a single downloadable PDF in your Bonus Book section.
+This PDF gathers all the field trips from your level into one convenient book.

-A. Make It Count Academically (Learning That Sticks)
+A. How to Make a Homeschool Field Trip Count Academically (Learning That Sticks)

 Why do we include a big question?